 The tide is shifting.
 For some time now, it has been coming in and we are challenged more and more in how to respond.
 The church has traditionally thought of going out on mission overseas, but now the nations have come all around us—at least into our society, but into our churches, not so much.
 So what are we to do?

-Jesus calls us as his people: “As you go therefore, make disciples of all nations” (Matthew 28:19).
-When we think about it, this call to disciple others in following Jesus is applicable to us whether we’re going about our business here in Australia, or whether we’re going out to the furthest reaches of the world.
+Jesus calls us as his people: “Go therefore and make disciples of all nations” (Matthew 28:19).
+When we think about it, this call to disciple others in following Jesus is applicable to us whether we’re going about our work here in Australia, or whether we’re going out to the furthest reaches of the world.
 The emphasis is on making disciples.

 This call is not only for us to share amongst ourselves.
 God’s heart is ultimately for the nations to glorify him together in vibrant worship.
 And that’s the picture we see in the new heaven and earth: